BARBELL AND DUMBBELL PULLOVERS: KILLER CHEST EXERCISES

 - Repeat to the number of desired repetitions.

 There is a significant difference between having a big chest and a big, defined chest.
-There is one person in the history of the chest dynasty who had everything, from a big, defined chest and strong arms to a big back and defined abs, and that is no one but the chest master himself, Arnold Schwarzenegger.
+There is one person in the history who had everything, from a big, defined chest and strong arms to a big back and defined abs, and that is no other than the chest master, Arnold Schwarzenegger.

 He is the world-famous athlete and actor.
 At age 20, he was already dominating the sport of bodybuilding.
 Then he becomes the youngest man ever to win the Mr. Universe title.
 He won five Mr. Universe titles and seven Mr. Olympia titles before retiring to dedicate himself to acting.